 Protegra's Terry Bunio writes on the Protegra company blog about just such an issue and how he was able to transform missing Product Box supplies into a new collaboration framework he calls, "Science Fair," for an Agile Winnipeg User Group meeting.

 The birth of Science Fair came from missing supplies (and the creative use of others.)
 For Product Box, we use white literature mailers, commonly found in most office supply stores in the U.S. Outside of the 50 states, however, we have to be flexible as they are often out of stock.
 As Terry writes, "I was hoping that the lack of white cereal-sized boxes was only temporary at Staples.
 Nope.
 They were nowhere to be found."

 Staples did have a selection of tri-fold display boards, the kind used by kids all over the world in science fairs.
 And Terry found a large selection of "animal stickers."
 Using the supplies that were available, Terry had his teams create science fair "posters," instead of Product Boxes, selling their bosses on the value of Agile.

-Terry writes that the new framework garned some unexpected benefits, including:
+Terry writes that the new framework garnered some unexpected benefits, including:

-- More real estate or physical space for buiding out your argument.
+- More real estate or physical space for building out your argument.